nojhan/clutchlog/README.md

 Clutchlog allows to select which log messages will be displayed, based on their locations:

-- *classical log levels*: each message has a given detail level and it is displayed if you ask for a at least the same one.
+- **Classical log levels**: each message has a given detail level and it is displayed if you ask for a at least the same one.
-- *call stack depth*: you can ask to display messages within functions which are called up to a given stack depth.
+- **Call stack depth**: you can ask to display messages within functions which are called up to a given stack depth.
-- *source code location*: you can ask to display messages called from given files, functions and line number, all based on regular expressions.
+- **Source code location**: you can ask to display messages called from given files, functions and line number, all based on regular expressions.

 Additionally, Clutchlog will do its best to allow the compiler to optimize out calls, for instance debug messages in "Release" builds.

+Additional features:

+- **Templated log format**, to easily design your own format.
+- **Colored log**.
+By default only important ones are colored (critical and error in red, warning in magenta).
+- **Macro to dump the content of a container in a file** with automatic naming (yes, it is useful for fast debugging).
+- **Generic clutching wrapper**, to wrap any function call.
+Useful to (de)clutch *asserts* for example.

 Example